 Intro to History of Modern Philosophy

-Essay on Hume’s Philosophical View regarding determinism and human’s free will
+Hume’s Philosophical View: Determinism and the Free Will of Humans

-In Section VIII, of An Enquiry Concerning Human Understanding: Of Liberty and Necessity, Hume points out that the long held controversy regarding liberty and necessity, are considered by philosophers as mutually exclusive to each other.
-Specifically, for philosophers holding belief in necessity, assured that everything must have an ultimate cause, leaves no room of human freedom (also known as “liberty”).
-Because in their view, human actions are determined by a necessary cause, in accordance with laws of nature in a clock like universe, and human beings are then not responsible for what they do, and so we cannot praise or blame people of what they’ve done.
-On the other side, people who are knowns as Libertarians, completely ditch the notion that causation is necessary.
-The two concepts, liberty and necessity are in this way seem to be battling against each other, one cannot exist without denying the other.
-However, as he states in his essay, that “from this circumstance alone that a controversy has long kept on foot and remains still undecided, we may presume that there is some ambiguity in the expression and that the disputants affix different ideas to the terms employed in the controversy”, Hume argues that if the terns liberty and necessity are both properly understood, they can be reconciled, and still be consistent with our habitual moral practice.
-While his argument for reconciliation between liberty and necessity is plausible in relieving the tension between them, stating people still have certain degree of liberty under some well understood necessity.
-Hume’s approach to addresses this solution by the broad problem regarding causation in physical world made it more vulnerable to the examination by metaphysical skepticism.
+In Section VIII of An Enquiry Concerning Human Understanding: Of Liberty and Necessity, Hume points out that the long held controversy regarding liberty and necessity are considered by philosophers as mutually exclusive.
+Specifically, for philosophers who believe in necessity, assured that everything must have an ultimate cause, there is no room of human freedom (also known as “liberty”).
+In their view, human actions are determined by a necessary cause in accordance with laws of nature in a clock like universe.
+Therefore, human beings are not responsible for what they do and thus cannot praise or blame people for what they have done.
+On the other side, people who are knowns as Libertarians completely ditch the notion that causation is necessary.
+The two concepts, liberty and necessity, in this way seem to be battling against each other, one cannot exist without denying the other.
+However, Hume states in his essay:“from this circumstance alone that a controversy has long kept on foot and remains still undecided, we may presume that there is some ambiguity in the expression and that the disputants affix different ideas to the terms employed in the controversy.”
+Hume argues that if the terms liberty and necessity are both properly understood, they can be reconciled and still be consistent with human habitual moral practice.
+His argument for reconciliation between liberty and necessity is plausible in relieving the tension between them, stating people still have certain degree of liberty under some well-understood necessity.
+Hume’s approach to address this solution by the broad problem regarding causation in physical world made it more vulnerable to the examination by metaphysical skepticism.

 Hume begins his argument by first examining the doctrine of necessity.
-He points out that if we “shift” the scenes observed in nature to be in a fashion where no events share similarity with each other, then people will never arise the idea that there are necessary connections among the objects.
+He points out that if we “shift” the scenes observed in nature to be in a fashion where no events share similarity with each other, then people will never realize the idea that there are necessary connections among the objects.
 So he concludes that “Our idea, therefore, of necessity and causation arises entirely from the uniformity observable in the operations of nature, where similar objects are constantly conjoined together and the mind is determined by custom to infer the one from the appearance of the other.”
-What he means here is that we are too prone to ascribe the reason that similar events conjoin together to necessary causations.
-When we always observe same kind of consequences following from same kind of events as patterns, we are by habit to generalize a regularity and thus assume absolute necessity in these events.
-However, in fact, Hume suggests, these collections of experience can only give us insight of causal relations and make probably inferences but cannot indicate the ultimate reason behind such regularities.
+What he means here is that we, as humans, are too prone to ascribe the reason that similar events conjoin together to necessary causations.
+When we always observe the same kind of consequences resulting from the same kind of events as patterns, we are by habit generalizing regularity and thus assume absolute necessity in these events.
+However, Hume suggests these collections of experiences can only give us insight of causal relations to make probable inferences but unable to indicate the ultimate reason behind such regularities.